NCAR/climate-primer-water/doc/ch5_attribution.rst

 rather than a long-term trend in precipitation amount.
-Because the warmer temperatures of recent decades can contribute to greater evapotranspiration, the negative precipitation anomalies may result in more severe drought compared to similar negative precipitation anomalies of the early 20th century.
+Because the warmer temperatures of recent decades can contribute to greater evapotranspiration, the negative precipitation anomalies may result in more severe dr   ought compared to similar negative precipitation anomalies of the early 20th century.

 *Trends in Extremes –* Observation-based studies show that natural